 There are 4 key milestones in the planning phase of the proposed new power station:

-Stage 2 consultation - A second formal stage of consultation with communities is expected in 2015.
+- Stage Two consultation – A second formal stage of consultation ran from 23 November 2016 to 3 February 2017.

 - Stage Three consultation – A third stage of formal consultation, from 4 January 2019 to 29 March 2019.

 - Submission of Development Consent Order (DCO) to the Planning Inspectorate – the DCO will be produced by EDF Energy following the refinement of their proposals as a result of the public consultation responses.